elena-roff/time-series-prophet/README.md

 # rossmann_TSA_forecasts

-This project is built using the data from [Rossmann competition](https://www.kaggle.com/c/rossmann-store-sales) hosted at Kaggle and published as a Jupyter notebook.
+This project is built using the data from [Rossmann competition](https://www.kaggle.com/c/rossmann-store-sales) hosted at Kaggle and then published for comfortable reading as the Jupyter notebook.

 Time Series Analysis & Forecasting